Ticketing Workflow and App

 - Once you are logged into the Retool Home Screen, select Database > +.

 - Create a table called tickets.
-Select Add field to add
+Select Add column to add

 user_name,ticket_summaryandticket_descriptionfields. - Select Create to create the table.